Roshgar/MobileHybride/README.md

 ### Location
 Once on a specific location page, users can signal themselve as en route to location, which then adds them to a list of users serving to display itineraries from all users coming to said location.
 ### Display Users
+Display each user itineraries.
 ### Add Marker
+Add where you are going and at what time (for a Pokemon user you can also add the raid boss name and the time of end).